-The Coronavirus Act 2020 introduces emergency registration powers that enable us allow social workers who have left the register in the last two years to re-join the register in response to COVID-19.
+The Coronavirus Act 2020 introduced emergency registration powers that enable us to allow social workers who have left the register since March 2018 to re-join the register temporarily.

 This list of temporary social workers is designed to facilitate the return of social workers to practice and to maintain vital support to people.
 We are also granting temporary registration to anyone that has had their voluntary removal request approved since 18 March 2018.
-This means that the list will be updated on a weekly basis to include new additions and to remove those who opt-out using our online form.
+This means that the list is updated to remove those who opt-out using our online form.

 In a continued emergency, we recognise that there may be a demand for additional categories of people to be registered temporarily.
 This may mean including people who have demonstrated many, but not all, of the required knowledge and skills or who have less recent experience of social work practice.